 Security measures have been considered and incorporated into the project design.
 The project site will be enclosed within perimeter security fencing.
-Gated entry/exit drives will control vehicular access to and from the property.
+Gated entry/exit drives will control vehicular access to and from the property and the site will include a guardhouse.
 Security cameras will be located on all exterior doors, perimeter fencing, and entry gates.
 A detailed, comprehensive security plan will be reviewed by the City Manager during the Regulatory Permit phase.
 This will include specific locations and areas of coverage by security cameras; location of audible interior and exterior alarms; location of exterior lighting; fencing; background checks; name and contact information of security company monitoring the site and any additional information required by the City.